FaxHack/PathSeeker/README.md

 ## Credits

-A big shoutout to the creators and projects that inspired PathSeeker:
+A big shout-out to the creators and projects that inspired PathSeeker:

 - [**TrouserStreak**](https://github.com/etianl/Trouser-Streak) for laying the groundwork.
 - [**meteor-mod**](https://github.com/miles352/meteor-stashhunting-addon) for hunting modules.